aws-samples/cfn101-workshop/content/intermediate/templates/resource-dependencies/index.md

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From **Create stack**, choose **With new resources (standard)**.
 3. Choose the **Template is ready** option.
 From **Specify template**, choose **Upload a template file**.
 Upload the `resource-dependencies-with-intrinsic-functions.yaml` template, and choose **Next**.
 4. Enter a stack name.
-For example, `cfn-workshop-resource-dependencies-lab-ref-getatt`.
+For example, `cfn-workshop-resource-dependencies-ref-getatt`.
 5. In the **Parameters** section, provide an email address for Amazon SNS topic subscription; when ready, choose **Next**.
 6. Choose to accept default values on the **Configure stack options** page; scroll to the bottom of the page, and choose **Next**.
 7. In the review page, scroll to the bottom and choose **Create stack**.